 (1) A beekeeper is liable to pay the charge for each year for which the service to which the charge relates is to be provided under a determination under section 14 of the Act.

-(2) The charge for a year is due for payment when the beekeeper’s registration fee for the year is due for payment under section 8(3b) of the Beekeepers Act 1963.
+(2) The charge for a year is due for payment on 1 January of that year.

 (3) If the beekeeper is a company, the company and each director of the company are jointly and severally liable to pay the charge.

+[Regulation 4 amended: Gazette 5 Feb 2013 p.
+825.]

 5. Payment of charge

 (1) The charge is payable to the Director General of the Department of Agriculture.